 A psychologist at Stanford University in America, Dr. BJ Fogg, specialises in behaviour change and is also thinking along these lines.
 I came across his free 5 day online course called Tiny Habits (3), which focuses on building new habits, and I am currently doing it.
 Dr. Fogg writes that your motivation levels, your ability and a suitable trigger must come together at the same time to create a new habit.
 (4) His course helps you to find a way to make the new habit easy to do so you do it consistently and only then do you build on it by adding another layer of change.
 This is because you are learning something new and that takes practice.
 He also stresses the importance of celebrating when you carry out your new behaviours.

 Do you enjoy setting New Year’s resolutions or rather that they did not exist?
 What gets in the way of achieving your New Year’s resolutions?
-And when you followed through on a New Year’s intention, what enabled that?
+And when you achieved a New Year’s intention, what enabled that?
 Share your wisdom by leaving a comment below.

 Go forth and have a fabulous and fun 2015 making your small change(s).